 If you don’t mind, we need to brag a bit – because for a tiny school, New College produces some mighty results.

-Within six years, New College graduates earn a median salary of $65,000 — nearly double the median salary of $32,790 in the state of Florida!
+Within six years, New College graduates earn a median salary of $65,000 — over one-third more than the median salary of $47,750 in the state of Florida!

 By matching a strong liberal arts education with career services (through the Center for Career Engagement and Opportunity), New College provides a lasting foundation for a lifetime of success.
 But you don’t have to take our word for it: